mattermost/mattermost-developer-documentation/site/content/integrate/apps/structure/forms/_index.md

 ## Slash command arguments

-Slash command arguments are treated as forms.
-When a leaf command is typed, the arguments of the command are fetched.
-If the command binding has a form attached, those will be used.
-If not, a form call will be made to the command call.
-The call will include in the context the app ID, user ID, the post ID, the root post ID (if any), the channel ID, and the team ID.
-The call will expect a form response.
+Slash command arguments and flags are defined by form fields.
+When a slash command is typed, the command arguments are retrieved from the command's form.
+If a form was not included with the command binding, the binding's [call]({{<ref "call">}}) will be invoked to provide a form response.
+The call will include the App, user, post, root post (if any), channel, and team IDs in the context.

-During autocomplete, the user can open the form as a Modal form to finish completing the command.
-Any fields not supported by commands (like markdown fields) or form attributes not visible in commands (like the title) will be shown when opened as a Modal form.
+During [autocomplete]({{<ref "/integrate/slash-commands">}}), the user can open the form in a modal dialog to finish entering command arguments.
+Any fields not supported by commands, such as markdown fields, or form attributes not visible in commands, such as the title, will be shown when the form is opened as a modal dialog.

 A command form is defined as: